A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: A Machine Learning Approach to ARO

 \section{A Machine Learning Approach to ARO}

-In this section, we develop a machine learning approach to two-stage ARO with binary here-and-now variables and polyhedral uncertainty sets. { In the context of MICO, \citet{Voice, Prune} use classification algorithms, while \citet{OPT} use a prescriptive machine learning algorithm, Optimal Policy Trees (OPT) \citep{Policy}. \citet{OPT} demonstrate that OPT has an edge over a classification algorithm, particularly in its ability to avoid infeasible or highly suboptimal solutions.
-In our work, we provide an integrated perspective by introducing both classification and prescriptive approaches in the context of ARO.}
+In this section, we develop a machine learning approach to two-stage ARO with binary here-and-now variables and polyhedral uncertainty sets.
+In the context of MICO, \citet{Voice, Prune} use classification algorithms, while \citet{OPT} use a prescriptive machine learning algorithm, Optimal Policy Trees (OPT) \citep{Policy}. \citet{OPT} demonstrate that OPT has an edge over a classification algorithm, particularly in its ability to avoid infeasible or highly suboptimal solutions.
+In our work, we provide an integrated perspective by introducing both classification and prescriptive approaches in the context of ARO. { We begin by presenting a comprehensive explanation of our foundational approach from Section \ref{subsec:strategy} to \ref{subsec:facility}.
+Following this, we introduce a generalization that extends the applicability of machine learning models to problems with varying dimensions in Section \ref{subsec:variability}.}